Return to Zork: Development

-Among the actors who appear in the game were a number of recognizable character actors as well as a number of well-known younger actors: Robyn Lively of Twin Peaks as "The Fairy", Jason Hervey of The Wonder Years as "The Troll King", Sam J. Jones from the 1980 film Flash Gordon as "The Blind Bowman", and A.J.
+As part of its story, Activision employed several recognizable character actors to portray the characters, each conducting video-recorded FMV sessions in a similar vein to other titles of the mid-1990s, such as Command and Conquer.
+The cast included a number of well-known younger actors: Robyn Lively of Twin Peaks as "The Fairy", Jason Hervey of The Wonder Years as "The Troll King", Sam J. Jones from the 1980 film Flash Gordon as "The Blind Bowman", and A.J.
 Langer of My So-Called Life as fellow Zork explorer Rebecca Snoot.